 The VADOC also obtains incident-based and aggregated data from the facilities with which it contracts for the confinement of its inmates.
 This is collected and monitored by the PREA Coordinator's office.
-The agency contracts for the confinement of its offenders with the GEO Group.
+The agency contracted for the confinement of its offenders with the GEO Group.
 The GEO Group operates a private prison in Lawrenceville, VA.
 A review of the agency's PREA Annual Report reveals the agency is collecting data from the Lawrenceville Correctional Center where VADOC offenders are housed, although the LCC is not under the agency's direct control.
 LCC's PREA reports are also included on the agency website.
+However, per a news release dated December 15, 2023, it was announced that the DOC would assume control of Lawrenceville on August 1, 2024 at the end of the current contract term.
+As of the date of the onsite review, Lawrenceville CC is no longer operated as a contract facility.

-In addition, the Agency provided copies of Bureau of Justice Surveys of Sexual Violence submitted by the agency from 2014 to 2021.
+In addition, the Agency provided copies of Bureau of Justice Surveys of Sexual Violence submitted by the agency from 2014 to 2022.
 The VADOC PREA Hotline Coordinator compiles the data, completes the Survey of Sexual Violence and submits the completed form to the Bureau of Justice Statistics.
 All surveys are submitted by the PREA Hotline Coordinator before June 30th.